wendelltwumasi/AD-Permissions-Lab/README.md

 ## Verification & Testing

-To validate the configuration, I logged into the client VM domain member under both user profiles to test the network path access (`\\<Server-IP-or-Name>`).
+To validate the configuration, I logged into the client VM domain member under both user profiles to test the network path access (`\\<WIN-JIFQTFFRT3V>`).

 * **Authorized User Test:** Successfully authenticated, mapped the network folder, and managed files.